Pay Yourself First Technique

 - Next, you’ll indicate how you want those funds distributed.
 For instance, a certain amount could go right into a specific index fund.
 On the other hand, if you’re using a robo-advisor, it should disperse the funds for you automatically (a lot better!).

 Additionally, several robo-advisors, including Wealthsimple or Nest Wealth, allow you to schedule automatic deposits into your investment account without any additional fees.
 You can set up a bi-monthly, month-to-month, or a per week program to deposit money.
 Then you just sit back and watch the money pile grow!
-Here’s a bonus to help you get started: Young and Thrifty readers get their first $10,000 managed for FREE for a year when they sign up for Wealthsimple.
+Here’s a bonus to help you get started: for a limited time, Young & Thrifty readers get an exclusive $50 cash bonus deposited into their account when they open and fund a Wealthsimple account with $500.

 Or to keep automatic investing low-cost, invest directly with a discount brokerage to avoid paying a hefty trade commission.
 Right now, you can get $50 in FREE trades from one of our absolute favourite discount brokerages, Questrade.